 2. Brand Persona Examples Based on Psychology

-Before creating your brand persona, it’s important to find out how you want to connect with your customers, what is the core provider of your brand.
+Before creating your brand persona, it’s important to find out how you want to connect with your customers, and what is the core provider of your brand.
 To help you, we’ll look at brand persona examples based on 12 archetypes.

 1. The Hero